ivostoykov/localAI/documentation.md

 #### Models

 If [Ollama](https://ollama.com/) is defined as [End Point](#end-points), Model list will be automatically populated.
 Open the list and click the preferable model.
 You can temporary change it from the [Menu](#menu) in the [Ribbon](#ribbon).

+#### Generative Model

+Optional (default: undefined).
+If set, it will be used internally, for example to generate a session title.
+As models vary, experiments may help measure its effectiveness.

 ### Document Converter